tux-rampage/zend-di/REFACTORING.md

 The DependencyInjector would then at first attempt to use the generated injector for the particular type and fall back to the default routines.

-### Remove ServiceLocator and ServiceLocatorInterface
+### Refactor ServiceLocator and ServiceLocatorInterface

-These are not only leading to problems/ambugiouties with IDEs, they're also more part of the ServiceManager domain.
+The current ones are most likely never used in the real world or by Di.

-The current ones are most likely never used in the real world.
+This should be integrated better and be used for looking up instances.

 ### Better integration with ServiceManager